 The Centre’s 24 Hours Anti Piracy HELPLINE is: + 60 3 2031 0014

-I was recently watching the famous TV-series Homeland where FBI shoots a terrorist after tracking him right down to the last few meters using their advanced satellite imaging system.
-Considering there are such advanced technologies available ( I suppose there are) that can be used to keep pirate ships under surveillance, tracked or even destroyed, it is hard to believe why are they still not being used for such purpose.
+I was recently watching the famous TV-series Homeland where the FBI shoots a terrorist after tracking him right down to the last few meters using their advanced satellite imaging system.
+Considering there are such advanced technologies available ( I suppose there are) that can be used to keep pirate ships under surveillance, tracked or even destroyed, it is hard to believe why are they still not being used for such a purpose.
 A naïve seafarer will never understand the political moves of affected business houses who perhaps never want this piracy to end.
 No one knows what is the real reason behind these activities and what are the probable solutions.
 Until now the shipping industry is just defending itself from maritime piracy.
 We wonder when will the responsible people find real solutions to end this and for long seafarers will have to risk their lives at sea?

 What do you think is the solution to curb maritime piracy?
 Let us know in the comments below.